Why am I showing you a picture of my un-pedicured feet and hot coals that average about 1,200 degrees Fahrenheit?

 This experience was not about pride for me.
 It was about love.
 It was my way of letting you know not only in words but in action that I’m willing to stand by your side and walk through the fire with you.

-I did it!
-It was extremely hot and uncomfortable but I did it and survived.
-I made it out in one piece and you can too.
 Maybe walking over hot coals is not something you want to overcome.
 Maybe it’s in another area of your life where you need to overcome fear.
 Career change, what others think of you, fear of failure, etc.

 Be Blessed, Be Encouraged